-The Museum is viewed as a positive collaborator with key stakeholders including other museums, cultural and immigration groups, universities and tourism organizations.
+Objective: The Museum is viewed as a positive collaborator with key stakeholders, facilitates engaging conversations on immigration themes and aims to inspire positive action.

-- Continue to strengthen partnerships with the tourism sector, community partners, the academic community, and other key stakeholders and develop six significant partnerships. - Continue to build a relationship with the Assembly of Nova Scotia Mi'kmaq Chiefs to help ensure exhibits and programming continue to be respectful and inclusive of the impact of immigration on Indigenous peoples from an Indigenous perspective.
+- Continue to grow and strengthen a network of strategic partners and be seen as a positive collaborator.
+Engage in six significant partnerships. - Continue to build a relationship with the Assembly of Nova Scotia Mi'kmaq Chiefs to help ensure exhibits and programming continue to be respectful and inclusive of the impact of immigration on Indigenous peoples from an Indigenous perspective.

-- Partnerships developed with Destination Canada, Ancestry.ca, Hearts Of Freedom, Tourism Nova Scotia, Symphony Nova Scotia, and Discover Halifax. - Exhibitions, programming and communications departments worked with Indigenous partners to ensure inclusion and representation of first voices.
+- Partnerships were developed with My East Coast Experience, Symphony Nova Scotia, Tourism Nova Scotia (promotion), Hearts of Freedom, Montréal Holocaust Museum and North American Indigenous Games, along with other partnerships. - Exhibitions, programming and communications departments worked with Indigenous partners to ensure inclusion and representation of first voices.